 After getting through about 160 pages of pathetic angst, there is finally a solution to Judith’s pity party.
 Stan makes a sacrifice that finally gives her a reason to choose to be happy rather than depressed.
 His act of love reminds me of The Gift of the Magi, but to describe it would spoil the story for anyone who decides to read the book.
 One good “tidbit of wisdom” that stood out to me was the line spoken by Stan, “You don’t put your hobbies and toys ahead of your family’s needs.”
 Perhaps the lesson of Walsh’s book is that we can’t live our lives through others; true happiness must come from within.

 This is a short, light, easy read.
 It can be read in one or two days, depending on how much time you have to do nothing but read.
-It could have had much more substance and, so, to this reader, it seemed a bit shallow with 150+ pages of Judith’s self-pity.
+It could have had much more substance and, so, to this reader, and our book club, it seemed a bit shallow with 150+ pages of Judith’s self-pity.
 Walsh’s books have received critical acclaim by major publications, so some of his other books must be better than this one.

 Only one of the members present at our meeting really liked the book.
-Everyone else said the main character should “get a life”.
+Everyone else said Judith should “get a life”.
 I found myself putting the book down frequently, being frustrated with Judith.
 Most of the book club members agreed that Judith was a whiner who was upset that she couldn’t get her way.
 We also noticed that the book came close to being an advertisement for Bass Pro Shop, with that big box chain store receiving multiple mentions.
 I couldn’t help but wonder whether the store had paid for promotion as Stan’s favorite store.

 What Made this Book Reviewer Grumpy?